aetfukc/groq-terminal/README.md

-# Groq CLI – Simple & Fast AI from Your Computer
+# Groq Terminal – Simple & Fast AI from Your Computer

-This project lets you ask questions to **Groq AI models** using a small script.
+Groq Terminal is a small open-source tool that lets you ask questions to **Groq AI models** directly from your computer.

-You don’t need to be a programmer.
+No programming skills required.
 You can start directly from **your browser**.

 ---

 ## ❓ What is this?

-This is a very simple tool that allows you to:
+Groq Terminal allows you to:

 - Ask questions to Groq AI
-- Get fast answers
+- Get very fast answers
-- Use it on your own computer
+- Run everything locally
 - Keep your API key private

-Nothing is installed automatically.
+Nothing runs automatically.
 You are always in control.

 ---